Human Resource Functions

 - Considering the cost of the recruitment per applicant.
-This is done dividing the number of applicants with the amount spent in the recruitment campaign strategy.
+This is done by dividing the number of applicants with the amount spent in the recruitment campaign strategy.
 This method can be disadvantageous in the sense that an organization may receive a large number of applicants at a relatively low cost per applicant but none may be qualified for the job.

-- Looking at the number of successful employees generated each source.
+- Looking at the number of successful employees generated by each source.
 This is a very effective method.

 - Looking at the number of disadvantage people who applied for the job and were hired through the source. e.g. minorities and women

 Selection is the process of choosing from among available applicants the individuals who are most likely to successfully perform a job.
 The selection process normally entails a series of steps which include:-